Snake Lab Inefy interactive lab / Grid run

 Snake Lab

-Snake depends on fast turns without illegal reversals; I built a Canvas/JavaScript grid game with timed movement, buffered keyboard/touch input, food placement, growth, collision checks, pace changes, and local best scores.
+Canvas Snake with timed movement, buffered keyboard/touch input, food, growth, collisions, pace changes, and best scores.

 Status